idjavahost/docker-wordpress/README.md

 - `OPCACHE_ENABLE_CLI` (:0) : enable opcache on php cli
 - `OPCACHE_MEMORY` (:128) : number only, max opcache memory limit
 - `NGINX_ACCESS_LOG` (:/var/log/nginx/access.log main) : `off` to disable nginx access log
+- `INSTALL_YARN` (:1) : Choose to install yarn package manager or not

-If this WordPress need a clean install or mapped volume not configured to `$HOME/website`.
+If this WordPress need a clean install or mapped volume not configured to `/var/www/wordpress`.
 You nedd to specify all WordPress installation information here.
 All Environment below is required for first run this container.

 - `DB_HOST` : localhost or server IP
 - `DB_NAME` : database name, if not exists wp-cli will try to create this